kidusmik/zero_day/README.md

-# Zero Day Repository
+# ALX Training - Zero Day

-* This is exercise for Project Vagrant
+*Description of all the directories in here are listed below.*

+* 0x00-vagrant :- Contains a `directory` that deals with setting up a `Vagrant`.